Inventory Asset Management

 Part One of Series: The Outright Buy

-Every OEM and contract manufacturer has been down the same road at least once: you order the parts needed to build a specific product and then the plan unexpectedly goes off track.
-The forecasts change, the customer cancels, newer technology is introduced…whatever the reason, and you’re suddenly left with surplus inventory that you can no longer utilize.
+Every OEM and contract manufacturer has been down the same road at least once: you order parts to build a specific product and then the plan falls flat.
+Forecasts change, the customer cancels, and a newer technology is introduced.
+You’re suddenly left with surplus inventory that you can no longer use.
 Now it becomes a liability on your books.
 The challenge is, what is the best way to handle the situation?

-You can try to return surplus inventory to the manufacturer or franchise Distributor, and you will likely end up paying a restocking fee if you are able to return it at all.
-If that doesn’t work, you can check to see if the materials can be used by another internal project.
+You can try to return surplus inventory to the manufacturer or franchise Distributor, and you will likely end up paying a restocking fee if you can return it at all.
+If that doesn’t work, you can check if another internal project can use the materials.
 If those two options don’t pan out, some companies will resign themselves to taking a loss on the inventory and go into scrap mode.

 OR…you could partner with an independent distributor like Ravin to consider other possibilities.
-Ravin offers three different ways for companies to recover value from surplus inventory: outright buy, consignment, and our leverage model, also known as “demand” we will explain and differentiate these options, starting with the outright buy.
+Ravin offers three ways for companies to recover value from surplus inventory: outright buy, consignment, and our leverage model, also known as “demand”.
+We will explain and differentiate these options, starting with the outright buy.

 In an outright buy, a manufacturer sends Ravin its surplus inventory list.
-Ravin’s commodity managers review the list, determine what the products are worth on the current market, and then may make an offer to buy the inventory outright.
+Ravin’s commodity managers review the list, determine what the products are worth on the current market, and then make an offer to buy the inventory outright.
 This is the perfect option for a company that wants to unload the surplus immediately.
-Keep in mind that if you are an OEM that owns surplus sitting in a contract manufacturer’s warehouse, you are probably paying storage costs for that inventory.
+Keep in mind that if you are an OEM that owns a surplus sitting in a contract manufacturer’s warehouse, you may be paying storage costs for that inventory.

-In addition, there is the potential for price erosion due to aging technology and product freshness factors.
+Also, there is the potential for price erosion due to aging technology and product freshness factors.
 So the longer the inventory sits, the more money you stand to lose.
-With the outright buy option, Ravin takes the inventory out of your hands and off your books, and you are free to focus on other matters.
+With the outright buy option, Ravin takes responsibility for the inventory off your hands.

 Part Two of Series: Consignment